 Q: Who should the Investigator contact when a service is needed?

-A: The investigator should contact Dr. Michael Donovan or Dr. Yayoi Kinoshita to discuss the project and determine the feasibility and timing.
+A: The investigator should contact Dr. Rachel Brody or Dr. Yayoi Kinoshita to discuss the project and determine the feasibility and timing.

 Q: Can the Macromolecular CoRE help coordinate or design your project?